colinaut/theme-multi-switch/README.md

 # Theme 3way Switch Web Component

-I created this theme switch as I couldn't find what I was looking for.
-So I built this 3way switch which defaults to "auto" (for browser prefers-color-scheme) and allows "light" or "dark" for overriding prefers-color-scheme.
+I created this three way switch for setting theme as I couldn't find what I was looking for — most are two way switches and I wanted to allow for auto.
+So I built this three way switch which defaults to "auto" (for browser prefers-color-scheme) and allows "light" or "dark" for overriding prefers-color-scheme.

 Super small!
 3.80 KiB / gzip: 1.47 KiB